IDMEFv2/python-idmefv2/README.md

 You can find more information about the previous version (v1) of the Intrusion Detection Message Exchange Format in [RFC 4765](https://tools.ietf.org/html/rfc4765).

+## Prerequisites

+The following prerequisites must be installed on your system to install and use this library:

+- Python 3.10 or later
+- The Python [setuptools](https://pypi.org/project/setuptools/) package (usually available as a system package under the name `python3-setuptools`)
+- The Python [jsonschema](https://pypi.org/project/jsonschema/) package (usually available as a system package under the name `python3-jsonschema`)

 ## Installation

+### Installation from sources

 This repository uses Git submodules to include a copy of the IDMEFv2 JSON schema.
 When installing from sources using a Git clone, make sure you also initialize the submodules: